-For years I had wished on all my adventures out with the wild herds of finding a gorgeous wild white mustang.
-This trip in particular, it was something I really wanted ...thinking we were winding down the day, driving on a dirt road, sun dropped behind a soemwhat dark ominous cloud, mist starting in the air...we climbed a small hill and there he was in the middle of the dirt road, standing strong with his head turned back to us.
+For years I had wished on all my adventures out with the wild herds of finding a gorgeous wild grey mustang.
+This trip in particular, it was something I really wanted ...thinking we were winding down the day, driving on a dirt road, sun dropped behind a somewhat dark ominous cloud, mist starting in the air...we climbed a small hill and there he was in the middle of the dirt road, standing strong with his head turned back to us.
 Not frightened.
 Noble.
 Proud.
 Strong.
-He took me with him, literally showing me his herd of all white mares with their yearlings and foals on one side of the road, then every so gracefully and confidently walking to the otherside of the road and out onto a plateau of rocks that over looked his valley.
-He was not bothered with my presense at all, yet took me on this journey with him as if allowing me in to tell his story.The Salt Wells HMA was stripped of 2100 wild horses just 11 months prior to my visit.
-This vast area covers over one million acres, and
+He took me with him, literally showing me his herd of all grey mares with their yearlings and foals on one side of the road, then every so gracefully and confidently walking to the otherside of the road and out onto a plateau of rocks that over looked his valley.
+He was not bothered with my presense at all, just took me on a journey with him.
+Salt Wells HMA covers over 1 million acres and was stripped of 2100 wild horses by helicopter just eleven months prior to my visit.
+He had every reason to flee from me.
+Wildness Matters.

 I come into the peace of wild things who do not tax their lives with forethought of grief...
 For a time I rest in the grace of the world, and am free.~ Wendell Berry

 "Today, more than ever before, life must be characterized by a sense of Universal responsibility, not only nation to nation and human to human, but also human to other forms of life".~Dalai Lama

 Infuse your life with action.
 Don't wait for it to happen.
 Make it happen.
 Make your own future.
 Make your own hope.
 Make your own love.
 And whatever your beliefs, honor your creator, not by passively waiting for grace to come down from upon high, but by doing what you can to make grace happen... yourself, right now, right down here on Earth.
 Bradley Whitford